 The PACET Method

-When dealing with client and task delegations, there are five things that you cannot entrust to other people and that is broken down into the acronym, PACET (pronounced as “paket”).
-As a registered nurse, you cannot delegate the nursing process which is also known in other schools as SOAPIE, ADPIE, or DAR.
-Mike simplifies this as PACET.
+When dealing with client and task delegations, there are five things you cannot entrust to other people, broken down into the acronym, PACET (pronounced as “paket”).
+As a registered nurse, you cannot delegate the nursing process, which is also known in other schools as SOAPIE, ADPIE, or DAR.

-If you are an RN, one of your main tasks is to plan and collaborate for client goals; thus you cannot delegate planning to an LPN or a CNA.
-This is because it is expected of you, as a registered nurse, to take on full responsibility of your client and you cannot share that responsibility with other healthcare teams.
+If you are an RN, one of your main tasks is to plan and collaborate for client goals.
+So you must delegate planning to someone other than an LPN or a CNA.
+This is because you are expected to take on the full responsibility of your client as a registered nurse, and you cannot share that responsibility with other healthcare teams.

-Secondary assessments can be delegated; however, you cannot pass primary assessments to anybody.
+Secondary assessments can be delegated.
+However, you can only pass primary assessments to some.
 That said, can you pick which is the right answer to the question below?

 Q: Which of the following clients would you delegate?

 - A post-op client who just came out from the operating room

 - New admissions

 When picking the right answer, you always have to remember that nurses do the first assessment.
 Now, among the three situations given above, which needs first assessment?